Lifestudies.org

 Masahiro Morioka

-This is a book that proposed a third way between religion and science, as a response to Aum Shinrikyo cult's sarin nerve gas attack on Tokyo's subway systems in 1995 as a result of their pursuit of "truth" and "awakening."
+This is a book that proposed a third way between religion and science.
+It was written in response to the Aum Shinrikyo cult's 1995 sarin nerve gas attack on Tokyo's subway systems, an attack made in the name of their pursuit of "truth" and "awakening."

-After this tragic event, mass media began to criticize the madness and cruelty of Aum Shinrikyo.
-However, several researchers, including me, realized that this should be interpreted as a kind of pathology of the modern age, and that all of us shared this pathology with the members of Aum Shinrikyo.
-Actually, they and I shared the same aspiration, that is, the aspiration to acquire the real meaning of life.
+After this tragic event, the mass media began to criticize the madness and cruelty of Aum Shinrikyo.
+However, several writers, including me, realized that this should be interpreted as a kind of pathology of the modern age, and that all of us shared this pathology with the members of Aum Shinrikyo.
+Actually, they and I shared the same aspiration, that is, a desire to ascertain the real meaning of life.
 They believed in religion, and used advanced scientific technology as a tool for acquiring enlightenment.
-But I did not become a scientist, nor I did not believe in religion.
-Instead, I proposed the research field, "life studies," in which we pursue the meaning of life, death, and nature without using religious language.
+But I did not become a scientist, nor did I believe in religion.
+Instead, I proposed a new research field, "life studies," in which the meaning of life, death, and nature is pursued without using religious language.

-This book was published in 1996, a year after the incident.
-This book is regarded as one of the most important books on the Aum incident.
-This book has been supported by many young readers who are interested in the question of the meaning of life and spirituality.
+This book was published in 1996, a year after the Sarin gas incident.
+It has come to be regarded as one of the most important books on the Aum Shinrikyo attack.
+It has also been supported by many young readers who are interested in spirituality and the question of the meaning of life.

-My major at university was physics, just like Aum's young researchers.
-At that time, I was thinking that the mystery of the universe and that of humans would be solved by physics and mathmatics.
+My first major at university was physics, just like many of Aum's young researchers.
+When I chose this major, I thought that the mysteries of the universe and of human beings would be solved by physics and mathmatics.
 Then I realized that this idea was completely wrong.
 I was disappointed by science, and changed my major to philosophy.
 I became interested in religious approaches, but I finally found that I could not believe in religion.
-In Chapter 1, I described my inner journey from physics to religion, and I explained why I decided to follow a third way between science and religion.
-In Chapter 2 and 3, I pointed out some traps of a closed religious community by taking the examples of Aum and the well-known Japanese singer, Yutaka Ozaki.
-In Chapter 4, I proposed a new way of grasping spirituality and the meaning of life without using religious language.
+In Chapter 1 of this book, I describ my internal journey from physics to religion, and I explain why I decided to follow a third way between science and religion.
+In Chapters 2 and 3, I point out some of the traps a closed religious community can fall into looking at the examples of Aum and the well-known Japanese singer, Yutaka Ozaki.
+In Chapter 4, I propose a new way of grasping spirituality and the meaning of life without using religious language.

 Preface